Abdul Latif Sharif: Murders

-Sharif's first murder was alleged to have occurred in Mexico in March of 1995.
+Sharif's first murder was alleged to have occurred in Mexico in March 1995.
 But there were indications that suggest he was molded into the serial killer profile by the Chihuahua Attorney General's Office merely as a scapegoat.
 There were some suspicions that he may have begun killing while residing in Pennsylvania, from 1978 to 1981, where the unresolved disappearances of several women occurred.
 However, it was then established that Sharif was not connected to these events.

 Upon his arrival in Mexico in 1994, Sharif stayed in the luxurious and exclusive Rinconadas de San Marcos neighborhood of Ciudad Juárez, with all-expense paid for by the company he was working for.
 Sharif was known to be a distinguished and brilliant chemist and during this time, he patented 25 chemical formulas.
-Somewhere between 1994 to 1995 was when it was presumed that he started his prolific career as a serial killer.
+Somewhere between 1994 and 1995 was when it was presumed that he started his prolific career as a serial killer.

 Detention, trial and conviction

 On 3 October 1995, Sharif was once again reported to authorities by a sex worker for sexual assault.
 Nineteen-year-old Blanca Estela Díaz was kidnapped and held for three days, during which time she was beaten, raped, and threatened with violence.
 The charges were dismissed on the grounds that, contrary to her claims, there were no signs of sexual abuse.
 However, the Chihuahua government was being pressured to find the perpetrator of the Ciudad Juárez femicides in Lote Bravo.
 Sharif, with his criminal background, was the ideal suspect for the serial killings.
 The Chihuahua Attorney General's Office actively sought to establish him as responsible for the series of homicides.

-Within 20 minutes of his release, Sharif got apprehended for the disappearance of Elizabeth Castro García, a 17-year-old female with whom Sharif was said to have an intimate relationship.
+Within 20 minutes of his release, Sharif was apprehended for the disappearance of Elizabeth Castro García, a 17-year-old female with whom Sharif was said to have an intimate relationship.
 Garcia's sister, Eunice, had reported her disappearance on 15 August 1995.

 A dead woman who matched Castro's description was found buried in the desert of Lote Bravo.
-Elizabeth Castro Garcia was later found alive and the body was that of Silvia Rivera Salas who disappeared way back in March 1995.
-Eyewitnesses said Salas had been kidnapped by two persons riding in a van.
+Elizabeth Castro Garcia was later found alive and the body was that of Silvia Rivera Salas, who had disappeared in March 1995.
+Eyewitnesses said Salas had been kidnapped by two people in a van.

 Sharif was convicted and sentenced to 60 years in prison for the death of Silvia Rivera Salas.
 The new criminal proceeding accused him of murdering 17 other women.

 While he was in prison, the bodies of women who were raped and murdered were found in different areas of Ciudad Juárez.
-The authorities submitted an image of Sharif to the press portraying him as the psychopathic rapist killer who remotely controlled the murders from within prison.
+The authorities portrayed him to the media as a psychopathic rapist and killer, who remotely orchestrated the murders while in prison.